What you need to know about hijacked journals

 - Where known, check for dubious IP addresses known to host other hijacked journals and suspicious domain registration (e.g., recent registration despite the original journal being active for years).

-- Track available lists of predatory journals or journals of dubious nature, e.g., Cabell’s Predatory Reports (), and two open lists, namely, and ).
+- Track available lists of predatory journals or journals of dubious nature, e.g., Cabell’s Predatory Reports (), and the open list ).

 - Identify journals that have been removed from the DOAJ list because of “suspected editorial misconduct by publisher” ().